-The air filter is Energy star certified.
+Energy star certified.
 There is a limited warranty on labor and parts of the product for a period of 3 years.

 An air purifier is an essential gadget because it purifies indoor by removing pollutants including dust, volatile organic compounds (VOCs), as well as allergens such as pet dander.
-However, only a quality air purifier can effectively improve the quality of indoor air.
+However, only a quality best air purifier can effectively improve the quality of indoor air.
 Below is some more information on this topic.

 #2 – Honeywell HPA300

-These air filtering products utilize a mechanical filtration process — which means that a fan sucks in particle-laden air into the compact unit and makes the air pass through a Honeywell HPA300 filter, cleaning and recirculating the air in a room multiple times an hour.
-And, Honeywell True HEPA air purifiers do not recirculate ozone back into the air after the filtration process is complete, making them the perfect air purifier for patients suffering from breathing difficulties.
+These air filtering products utilize a mechanical filtration process — which means that a fan sucks in particle-laden air into the compact unit and makes air pass through a Honeywell HPA300 filter, cleaning and recirculating air in a room multiple times an hour.
+And, Honeywell True HEPA air purifiers do not recirculate ozone back into air after the filtration process is complete, making them the perfect air purifier for patients suffering from breathing difficulties.

 1. A silent fan sucks room air into the compact unit, circulating and cleaning the air multiple times an hour.

 2. Air then goes through an stench absorbing pre-filter to lessen unwanted odors and trap big particles like dust, pet dander or lint.

 3. Air passes through highly effective True HEPA filters that capture up to 99.97% of particles, 0.3 microns or larger, from the air that passes through.